Move38/Blinks-SDK-Docs-EN/docs/primer.md

 ## Mechanics
 ### Fracture

-Taking Blinks out of the middle of a pack is difficult, it is surrounded by magnets, so instead, we created Fracture (credit to Mike Lazer-Walker for this mechanic).
+Taking Blinks out of the middle of a pack is difficult, it is surrounded by magnets, so instead, we created Fracture (credit to [Em Lazer-Walker](https://lazerwalker.com/) for this mechanic).
 Break the board of Blinks into two halves (of any size, 6 & 6, or 1 & 11) and then translate, rotate, and put them back together.

 ### Hinge (rotation)